 It solves the concerns about data privacy, ownership regulations, or security policies in reality.
 However, existing VI-ReID methods cannot be directly applied under CI due to the \textit{modality incomplete} issue.
 Specifically, current VI-ReID methods require paired visible and infrared images of the same identity as input during training, which is achieved through the \textit{PK} strategy. $P$ identities with $K$ visible and $K$ infrared images are randomly sampled from the training set (i.e., mini-batch=$2\times P \times K$).
 These methods typically use a dual-stream architecture to extract modality-specific features in the shallow layers and modality-shared features in the deeper layers, relying on modality information as a prerequisite.
-Consequently, these requirements make existing VI-ReID methods incompatible with the CI protocol due to the challenges posed by \textit{modality incomplete}.
+However, under the CI protocol, the modality information is unknown, as each camera may contain only visible, only infrared, or both modalities.
+This modality incomplete issue makes existing VI-ReID methods incompatible with the CI protocol.

-To solve these issues, we convert the two-stream structure into one-stream architecture and only sample images according to identity rather than identity and modality.
-Specifically, we randomly sample $K$ images from $P$ identities in the \textit{m-th} local private data $D_m$, where the $K$ images can be visible, infrared, or a mixed of both.
+To solve these issues, we convert the two-stream structure into a one-stream architecture and only sample images according to identity rather than identity and modality.
+Specifically, we randomly sample $K$ images from $P$ identities in the \textit{m-th} local private data $D_m$, where the $K$ images can be visible, infrared, or a mix of both.
 This eliminates the reliance on the paired visible and infrared images of the same subject as the input, thereby addressing the \textit{modality incomplete}.
-In addition, we also employ channel augmentation (CA) \cite{CAJ} to destroy the color information by randomly selecting one channel (R, G, or B) to replace the other channels, which reduces the cross-modality gap across clients.
+In addition, we also employ channel augmentation (CA) \cite{CAJ} by randomly selecting one channel (R, G, or B) to replace the other two channels, which reduces the cross-modality gap across clients.

-\subsubsection{Protocol 2\&3: Entity Independence and Entity Sharing (EI\&ES)}
+\textbf{Protocol 2\&3: Entity Independence and Entity Sharing (EI\&ES).}

 In real-world scenarios, it is often feasible for an entity (data controller) to access all data within its designated region or with other data entities, which is a more relaxed privacy regulation compared to CI.
 Therefore, based on varying levels of mutual trust and privacy agreements, we categorize entity-level privacy regulation into two protocols: \textbf{Entity Independence (EI)} and \textbf{Entity Sharing (ES)}.